-The funded status of the Company's pension obligations at December 31, 2006, 2005 and 2004 was as follows:
+The funded status of the Company's pension obligations at December 31, 2007, 2006 and 2005 were as follows:

-(Millions of Dollars) 2006 2005 2004
+(Millions of Dollars) 2007 2006 2005

 CHANGE IN PROJECTED BENEFIT OBLIGATION

-Projected benefit obligation at beginning of year \$521 \$471 \$425
+Projected benefit obligation at beginning of year \$527 \$521 \$471

-Service cost - excluding administrative expenses 9 9 8
+Service cost - excluding administrative expenses 9 9 9

-Interest cost on projected benefit obligation 29 28 26
+Interest cost on projected benefit obligation 31 29 28

-Plan amendments - - 10
+Plan amendments - - -

-Net actuarial loss (5) 38 26
+Net actuarial loss 15 (5) 38

-Benefits paid (27) (25) (24)
+Benefits paid (29) (27) (25)

-PROJECTED BENEFIT OBLIGATION AT END OF YEAR \$527 \$521 \$471
+PROJECTED BENEFIT OBLIGATION AT END OF YEAR \$553 \$527 \$521

 CHANGE IN PLAN ASSETS

-Fair value of plan assets at beginning of year \$294 \$267 \$236
+Fair value of plan assets at beginning of year \$339 \$294 \$267

-Actual return on plan assets 37 22 32
+Actual return on plan assets 25 37 22

-Employer contributions 37 31 24
+Employer contributions 36 37 31

-Benefits paid (27) (25) (24)
+Benefits paid (29) (27) (25)

-Administrative expenses (2) (1) (1)
+Administrative expenses (1) (2) (1)

-FAIR VALUE OF PLAN ASSETS AT END OF YEAR \$339 \$294 \$267
+FAIR VALUE OF PLAN ASSETS AT END OF YEAR \$370 \$339 \$294

-FUNDED STATUS \$(188) \$(227) \$(204)
+FUNDED STATUS \$(183) \$(188) \$(227)

-n

-Unrecognized net loss 118 157 133
+Unrecognized net loss 115 118 157

-Unrecognized prior service costs 11 12 13
+Unrecognized prior service costs 10 11 12

-NET PREPAID BENEFIT COST \$- \$(58) \$(58)
+NET PREPAID BENEFIT COST \$- \$- \$(58)

-ACCUMULATED BENEFIT OBLIGATION \$505 \$498 \$452
+ACCUMULATED BENEFIT OBLIGATION \$529 \$505 \$498

 In December 2006, O&R adopted SFAS No. 158.
 This Statement requires an employer to recognize an asset or liability for the overfunded or underfunded status of its pension and other postretirement benefit plans.
 For a pension plan, the asset or liability is the difference between the fair value of the plan's assets and the projected benefit obligation.
 For any other postretirement benefit plan, the asset or liability is the difference between the fair value of the plan's assets and the accumulated postretirement benefit obligation.
-The Statement required employers to recognize all unrecognized prior service costs and credits and unrecognized actuarial gains and losses in accumulated other comprehensive income (OCI), net of tax.
+The Statement requires employers to recognize all unrecognized prior service costs and credits and unrecognized actuarial gains and losses in accumulated other comprehensive income (OCI), net of tax.
 Such amounts will be adjusted as they are subsequently recognized as components of net periodic benefit cost or income pursuant to the current recognition and amortization provisions.

 Upon adoption of SFAS No. 158, the Company recognized an additional pension liability of \$125 million.
 A regulatory asset of \$99 million was recorded for the unrecognized net losses and unrecognized prior service costs associated with the Company consistent with SFAS No. 71.
 An OCI charge of \$15 million (net of taxes) was recorded for the unrecognized net losses and unrecognized prior service costs associated with O&R's New Jersey and Pennsylvania utility subsidiaries.
+In the first quarter of 2007, in accordance with SFAS No. 158 and based on the final actuarial valuation as of December 31, 2006, O&R adjusted the estimated amounts recorded upon adoption of SFAS No. 158 by increasing its pension liability by \$5 million and the related regulatory asset by \$4 million and recognizing a charge of \$1 million (net of taxes) to OCI.